chipsalliance/caliptra-sw/rom/dev/README.md

 ## Table of contents validation

-- At this point all the previous steps of validation are complete.
-- The Preamble and the header are validated.
+- At this point both the Preamble and the Header have been validated.
-- Load both the TOCs (FMC TOC and RT TOC) from the mailbox.
+- Load the TOC entries (FMC TOC and RT TOC) from the mailbox.
-- Generate the hash of the entire TOC data.
+- Compute the SHA2-384 hash of the complete TOC data.
-- Compare the hash of the TOC data with the hash in the header.
+- Compare the computed TOC hash with the hash embedded in the Header.
-- If the hash matches, the TOC data is valid.
+  - If the hashes match, the TOC data is validated.
-- Ensure that Fw.Svn >= Fuse.Svn.
+- Ensure that Fw.Svn is greater than or equal to Fuse.Svn.

 <br> *(Note: Same SVN Validation is done for the FMC and RT)